dasch-swiss/fileidentification-galaxy/README.md

 [`--extend-policies`] append filetypes found in the directory to the given policies if they are missing in it.

 `-s`
-[`--strict`] when run in strict mode, it moves the files that are not listed in policies.json to the folder _REMOVED (instead of throwing a warning).
+[`--strict`] move the files that are not listed in policies.json to the folder _REMOVED (instead of throwing a warning).
-When used in generating policies, it does not add blank policies for formats that are not mentioned in fileidentification/definitions/default_policies.json (or any other default json if modified in .env)
+When used in generating policies, do not add blank policies for formats that are not mentioned in DEFAULTPOLICIES.

 `-b`
-[`--blank`] creates a blank policies based on the files encountered in the given directory.
+[`--blank`] create a blank policies based on the file types encountered in the given directory.

 `-q`
 [`--quiet`] just print errors and warnings